|

 the reader is invited to seek further information

+in articles of a different cast.
 Sometimes the reference would direct to an epigram, or sarcasm.

 After having treated a religious subject with all possible respect,